93v/dynamodb-clerk/README.md

---profile                         # Profile name from AWS local credentials --region                          # AWS region --secret-access-key               # AWS Secret Access Key --tables                          # List of tables to backup
+--profile                         # Profile name from AWS local credentials --region                          # AWS region --secret-access-key               # AWS Secret Access Key --tables                          # Use "*" to skip the list and archive all tables
 ```